Split-Community/split_support_tools/python_admin_api_tool/README.md

    - List all the groups, will not show list of users.

 4. List All Segments
-   - List all the segments for all environments and workspaces, will not show the segment keys.
+   - List all the segments and keys of each for all environments and workspaces.

 5. List All Splits
-   - List all the splits across all workspaces, will not show split's definitions.
+   - List all the splits across all workspaces, will not show split's definitions (use the export option for the definitions).

 6. List All Users
-   - List all active users.
+   - List all users and their statuses.
 ```

 - Similarly, the Export options are straightforward.
 By default, all exports are json format.
 Please also see Additional tool for info.